As we head into the 2019 triathlon events season, it’s time to start thinking about heading into the open water, and that means getting a wetsuit.

 If you’re a big believer in “you get what you pay for” and what to invest some serious budget into getting the best wetsuit available, then there’s certainly some great options out there available to you, including both of the mid range suggested brands, who also have some great top level offerings.

-A company that are totally focused on swim gear, BlueSeventy have in new for 2018, the sixth incarnation of the HELIX, what they dub as their finest suit ever.
+A company that are totally focused on swim gear, BlueSeventy have the sixth incarnation of the HELIX, what they dub as their finest suit ever.
 Built using all-new LIFT technology, this suit puts every swimmer in an efficient downhill swimming position.
 Tested and refined by Olympic & World Champion athletes, it features premium materials, a propriety shoulder design, and many other speed-enhancing features.
 A true second skin and lightning fast through T1.

 Prices come in at around £575.